HenryXie1/How-To-Duplicate-an-Application-in-K8S-to-Another-K8S-Cluster/README.md

 ```

 ##### K8S Configuration yaml files
-Backup all yaml files when we first created deployments, services...etc to object storage or local laptop
+Backup all yaml files when we first created deployments, services,statefulset, pv,pvc ...etc to object storage or local laptop
 Or we can use kubectl -0 yaml to get it from Etcd
 ```
 kubectl get svc livesqlsb-db-service -o yaml